renewlocations/renewlocations.github.io/README.md

 ## About this site

-The [launch page](http://milkfarm.github.io/epicpress/) is built with Middleman.
+This [launch page](http://milkfarm.github.io/epicpress/) is built with Middleman.
 Middleman is a static site generator developed by thoughbot, inc.

 ## Credits